JohnLCaron/rlauxe/README.md

 The assorter assigns an assort value in [0, upper] to the ballot, which is used in the testing statistic.

 For the risk function, we use AlphaMart (or equivilent BettingMart) with ShrinkTrunkage, which estimates the true population mean (theta) using a weighted average of an initial estimate (eta0) with the actual sampled mean.

-Use the reported winner's mean as eta0.
+The average assort value is used as the initial estimate (eta0) when testing each assertion.
+These assort values are specified in SHANGRLA, section 2.
+See Assorter.kt for our implementation.

-The only settable parameter is d, which is used for estimating theta at the ith sample:
+The only settable parameter for the risk function is d, which is used for estimating theta (the true population assort value average) at the ith sample:

     estTheta_i = (d*eta0 + sampleSum_i) / (d + sampleSize_i)

-this trades off smaller sample sizes when theta = eta0 (large d) vs quickly adapting to when theta < eta0 (smaller d).
+which trades off smaller sample sizes when theta = eta0 (large d) vs quickly adapting to when theta < eta0 (smaller d).

 To use BettingMart rather than AlphaMart, we just have to set